kai687/sphinxawesome-theme/docs/how-to/install.md

    poetry run pre-commit install
    ```

-   If you don't plan on committing any changes to the forked repository, you can skip
+   If you don't plan on committing any changes to the repository, you can skip
    this step.
-To see which pre-commit hooks are active for this repository,
-   see the file {gh}`.pre-commit-config.yaml`.
+The active pre-commit hooks are defined in the file {gh}`.pre-commit-config.yaml`.

    To test pre-commit with Poetry, run: